'The Essential Sports Spread Betting Website'

 Positives (+)

-- Over the last year Murray has worked on this part of his game more than any other.
-Back in 2006, there were numerous calls for him to improve his physical conditioning after he complined of fatigue.
-If you saw the recent game against Nadal in Dubai, it was the Spaniard that was blowing hardest after the long rallies.
-He was struggling a little with his back in Qatar, but that may have more to do with playing 8 matches in 11 days.
+Fitness - Over the last year Murray has worked on this part of his game more than any other.
+Back in 2006, there were numerous calls for him to improve his physical conditioning after he complained of fatigue.
+If you saw the recent game against Djokovic in Cincinattii, it was the Serb that was blowing hardest after the long rallies.

 Attitude - Both his on-court ad off-court demeanour have improved in tandem with his results, maybe ths is because he is not as frustrated by his play?